 -- The phone kiosks were the monopoly of veterans and their families, who monitored and controlled all communications with those phones.

 -- The phones in the main post and telegraph were monitored and controlled.
-When they were instructed not to let someone make a phone call, they just didn't connect it, and when they were told to stop a call, they disconnected the line.
+When the operators were instructed not to let someone make a phone call, they didn't connect it, and when they were told to stop a call, they disconnected it.

-When Dr. Waldron asked the secret police what she had done wrong, she was told: "You have done absolutely nothing wrong.
+-- When Dr. Waldron asked the secret police what she had done wrong, she was told: "You have done absolutely nothing wrong.
 That's how we know the real professionals; they leave no clues."
-This is the classic Catch 22 of a police state- you are guilty because you are innocent.

-For details of the extent and methods of torture used in Greece see the book Torture in Greece the Amnesty International.
+For details of the extent and methods of torture used in Greece see the book Torture in Greece published by Amnesty International.